automorph-org/automorph/docs/Examples.md

 The following examples illustrate how to address various remote call use-cases.

-The examples typically use [default plugins](Plugins) and focus on demonstrating specific features but will work with any other plugins or feature combinations.
+They mostly use [default plugins](Plugins) and focus on specific features but will work with any other plugins or feature combinations.